Industrial Use cases

 Use case description:

 The CELSA Group Melt Shop in Barcelona will be one of the industrial demonstration sites of the Flex4Fact project.
 It has two electric arc furnaces and three rolling mills used to produce steel.
-These industrial devices have great flexibility potential as they have significant power (40 MW each on average) and can react quickly to external requests.
+These industrial devices have great flexibility potential as they have significant power (40 MW each on average) and energy optimization can be a significative improvement.

 The objectives to be achieved under the FLEX4FACT project are: